ASaiM/documentation/for-devs/technological_choices/framework/configuration_file.rst

 A generated pipeline and its description (tools and parameters) is saved in a configuration file in JSON format.
 This format allow an hierarchy similar to the one found in code architecture or in the documentation.

+A `generator of configuration file <http://g2im.u-clermont1.fr/asaim/>`_ helps the construction of this file.

 Then, a configuration file (save in ``config_file.json`` file) is constructed given the following scheme:

 .. code-block:: none